 Regardless of where the snag is, we know it is there when what we produce is continuously running into problems.
 Be it clerical, technological, labor, or legal, production snags are serious.
 Sometimes manufacturing processes can be further improved by reviewing the technical oversight on all levels of production.

 Fresh eyes are a great boon to help discover these types of snags.

 Big-time support costs

-At Whiting House we offer managed services, so we’ve run the gauntlet of optimizing support procedure.
+At Whiting House we offer business process management, so we’ve run the gauntlet of optimizing support procedures.
 If your company is spending too much on supporting your product or service, it may be due to process automation deficiency.
 Does the best person for a given query answer that ticket?
 Do support tickets float around too long before finding an ear?
 Are issues resolved quickly? …Does your company even have an automated support process?

-All are very important questions, especially in the Pharmaceutical industry where orders account for a huge portion of business processes.
+All are essential questions, especially in the Pharmaceutical industry where orders account for a considerable portion of business processes.

 Employee productivity might not be at its best

 We mentioned e-mails and the pain that HR and Accounting might go through to organize their needs.
 Employees for their part go through the grind of data entry where process automation is lacking.
-This costs money because it sucks up time they could otherwise spend on the job they were hired for.
+This manual approach costs money because it sucks up time they could otherwise spend on their actual job.